What Is Intimacy? The Definition of Intimacy And How It Relates To You

 If I asked you to define intimacy, what would you say?
-What is intimacy?
-There is a misconception in society that intimacy is the same as sexual intercourse between a couple.
+What exactly is intimacy?
+There is a misconception in our society that intimacy is the same as sexual intercourse between a couple.
 While this is definitely a form of intimacy within a romantic relationship, intimacy between two people extends far beyond sex.
-In fact, I would like you to look up the definition of intimacy right now.
-I can guarantee that you will be surprised by the answer.
+People can feel intimate with another person in a variety of different ways, on many different levels.

-In this article, we are going to talk about what intimacy is, where we find intimacy in different relationship dynamics, and how we can develop intimacy in our relationships in order to repair or improve them.
+In this article, we will talk about what intimacy is, where we find intimacy in different relationship dynamics, and how we can develop intimacy in our relationships to repair or improve them.

 What Is Intimacy?

-According to an article on GoodTherapy, intimacy "refers to close and loving relationships such as marriages and relationships between close friends.
-It is also sometimes used to refer to sexual relationships."
-In one word, intimacy could be best described as closeness.
+According to the American Psychological Association, intimacy "characterizes close, familiar, and usually affectionate or loving personal relationships and requires the parties to have a detailed knowledge or deep understanding of each other."
+In a word, intimacy could be best described as closeness.
 Having an intimate relationship with a friend, relative, or partner means that you are very open and vulnerable with them.

 Intimacy does sometimes, in fact, refer to sexual intercourse due to the nature of the act and the level of vulnerability that is needed to make love with another person.
-While an intimate relationship is often one that takes place over a long period of time, intimacy can take place in brief in counters too.
-Basically, intimacy is something that happens when two people feel close to each other and can happen anytime in any relationship dynamic.
+While an intimate relationship is often one that takes place over a long time, intimacy can occur briefly in certain kinds of encounters—such as people enjoying a concert or a baseball game together.
+Basically, intimacy happens when two people feel close to each other and it can happen anytime in any relationship dynamic.

 Where Might You Find Intimacy In Different Relationship Dynamics?

-With the exception (sometimes) of sexual intimacy that occurs between a romantic couple and not a friendship, most types of intimacy can be found in all relationship dynamics.
+With the exception (sometimes) of sexual intimacy between a romantic couple and not between those in a friendship, most types of intimacy can be found in all relationship dynamics.
 What categories of intimacy exist?
 Here are a few to give you a better idea of how to spot intimacy in a relationship:

-People who are physically intimate can be seen hugging, cuddling, kissing, holding hands, making love, or engaging in any type of activity where there is a closeness and a physical interaction.
+Physically intimate people can be seen hugging, cuddling, kissing, holding hands, making love, or engaging in any type of activity with closeness and physical interaction.
 As I stated above, this type of intimacy does not have to be sexual.
 Platonic relationships contain physical intimacy as well.

-Sharing common interests with someone, also called intellectual intimacy, can bring about intimacy.
 For example, think about your friends or your partner.
-To connect with them, you must have shared common interests, right?
-Surface reasons for liking a certain thing as well as the deeper meaning behind your love for that thing can both draw people together.
+Surface reasons for liking a certain thing, as well as the deeper meaning behind your love for that thing, can both draw people together.

-If you're emotionally intimate with someone, you have no issue sharing the way you feel with them.
-These are the types of people that you are comfortable going to when you feel like crying or jumping for joy and the same type of comfort is reciprocated by the other person.
+You may share intimacy with people you are comfortable going to when you feel like crying or jumping for joy, and the other person reciprocates the same type of comfort level.

 You don't always need words, emotions, or physical touch to produce a sense of intimacy.
-Sometimes, being in the same place at the same time is all you need to feel intimate with someone.
-Experiential intimacy can take at a movie theater, at the top of a mountain, or even on the couch at your house.
+Sometimes, being in the same place simultaneously is all you need to feel intimate with someone.
+Experiential intimacy can occur at a movie theater, at the top of a mountain, or even on the couch at your house.
 All that is needed to produce experiential intimacy is a feeling of connectedness at that location.

 How Can I Cultivate Intimacy In My Relationships?